 What if my partner won’t come to relationship counseling?

-Try asking them to commit to only 2 sessions.
+Try asking them to commit to just two sessions.
 If after those sessions they still do not want to participate, stop asking.
 It won't do much good to have a partner coming to counseling just because they "have to."
 But there have been many relucatant people (especially men) who, once they give it a chance, decide that's it's not so bad after all!

 If your partner refuses to particiate, consider individual counseling.